Do you feel like you can’t get enough air? Are your ankles swollen? Welcome to your third trimester of pregnancy.

 Here are some strategies that can help you combat edema:

-- Sit with your feet propped up when possible.
+- Elevate your feet.
+Sit with your feet propped up whenever possible.

 - Wear support hose.
 Full pantyhose may not feel good when you’re pregnant, but there are also support knee socks.
-Choose the size you would have chosen before you were pregnant.
+Choose the size you’d have chosen before you were pregnant.
 Put them on in the morning before you become swollen.

-- Avoid excessive salt intake, which can lead to fluid retention.
+- Avoid excessive salt intake.
+This can lead to fluid retention.

-- Drink plenty of water to flush out wastes and help reduce the amount of water you retain.
+- Drink plenty of water.
+Staying hydrated will flush out wastes and help reduce the amount of water you retain.